Cryan at center of storm over abortion, gun violence and white nationalism

 Cryan proved his position when he closed six Planned Parenthood clinics in New Jersey and in 2004, he beat up a girlfriend after she terminated a pregnancy.

+Six of 58 Planned Parenthood clinics in New Jersey closed and 14 reduced hours and services after Cryan cast the deciding vote to approve $7.5 million in cuts that former Gov. Chris Christie said he made because he’s “pro-life.”

-“Cryan is widely considered someone who is a white nationalist that would be more comfortable as a Trump Republican but he knows that MAGA Republicans have very little chance of winning elections in the Democratic communities of New Jersey,” said James Devine, a liberal political strategist who has tangled with the lawmaker in the past.
+“Cryan is widely considered someone who is a white nationalist that would be more comfortable as a Trump Republican but he knows that MAGA Republicans have very little chance of winning elections in the Democratic communities of New Jersey,” said James Devine, a liberal political strategist who has tangled with the corrupt lawmaker.

 You must log in to post a comment.